JuliaActuary/JuliaActuary.org/tutorials/MortalityTablesDataFrame.md

     # pick the relevant table
     table = assumption_map[sex][smoke]

-    # check if the select rate exists, otherwise look to the ulitmate table
+    # check if the select rate exists, otherwise look to the ultimate table
     if issue_age in eachindex(table.select)
         table.select[issue_age][attained_age]
     else